The Combat Skills of the Ancient Thracian Warriors

 Weapon Finds and Battlefield Archaeology

-Archaeological excavations in Bulgaria, Romania, and northern Greece have uncovered extensive evidence of Thracian weaponry and warfare.
-The Thracian weapons and armor from sites like Varbitza, Kralevo, and the great burial mounds at Duvanli have revealed the development of Thracian military equipment from the Bronze Age through the Iron Age.
-These finds include elaborate bronze helmets, iron swords with silver and gold inlays, and scale armor that reflects influences from both Greek and Persian traditions.
-The sheer volume of weapons found in Thracian tombs indicates the central importance of the warrior identity in their culture.
+Excavations in Bulgaria, Romania, and northern Greece have uncovered extensive evidence of Thracian weaponry.
+Sites like Varbitza, Kralevo, and the burial mounds at Duvanli reveal the development of military equipment from the Bronze Age through the Iron Age.
+Finds include elaborate bronze helmets, iron swords with silver and gold inlays, and scale armor reflecting influences from Greek and Persian traditions.
+The sheer volume of weapons in Thracian tombs underscores the central importance of the warrior identity.
+The British Museum's Ancient Greeks and Romans Collection provides additional context on the broader Mediterranean world in which Thracian warriors operated.

 Iconographic Evidence